 Get to know Nick in our Q & A below!
 What are your main hobbies?
 I like an expressive movement practice called 5Rhythms.
 I find that it really helps me to express myself and shift any emotions that need to be released.
 I’ve liked creative writing since I was about eight years-old.
 I’ve always been […]

-Nick can see you in Liverpool, or online for £36 per hour.
+Nick can see you in Liverpool, or online over skype for £36 per hour.

 All of our therapists are CRB checked.
 Scroll below to read more about Nick!